 How Art Works Online

 I have been avoiding updating the iOS on my phone like the plague.
 But when I took the chance to add more music to my old iPhone, I went for it.
 In the process, I inadvertently OK’d the operating system update.
 Flash forward to a recent attempt to improvise my way to the destination of one weekend's fun.
-I plugged some coordinates into my phone, and to my horror, the directions generated were confusing.
-The new version was a mess and suddenly I was direction-less.
+I plugged some coordinates in, and to my horror, the directions generated went from the clear guide I was used to to what felt like the trash compactor scene from Star Wars.
+The new version's results were a mess and suddenly I was direction-less.

 We’re at the point now where the Internet underwrites many of our experiences when we're not online.
 Art's no exception.
 The work, events, gigs, jobs, announcements, and unfamiliar places for the interactions that make up the offline art experience are powered by the web.
 But the relationship between art and the Internet is much more than that.
 It affects the forest and the trees of our lives in a way that burrows to the root of the way we think, communicate, and act.
 It allows all of us to transcend time and space, to collide, and to carve out new action, new art, and new influences.
 I started to think about the places the web is taking us as we make and look at art.